As it turns out, I'm not the only one who feels this way. Many of us really do get that summertime sadness.

 "Many people seek treatment for mental health in the spring because people, in general, do less during the winter.
 So now when everyone is out doing things, your symptoms and the impairment in functioning become more visible and are a stark contrast in comparison," she says.

-But no matter the reason or the season, it's okay to be sad.
+No matter the reason or the season, it's okay to be sad.
 Your feelings don't discriminate based on the temperature outside.
-And Dr. McGinn says that if you catch yourself feeling ashamed for not being as peppy as everyone around you, try to remind yourself that your own expectations could be getting the best of you.
+And Dr McGinn says that if you catch yourself feeling ashamed for not being as peppy as everyone around you, try to remind yourself that your own expectations could be getting the best of you.

 "First, accept that you are feeling bad and tell yourself not to judge yourself for feeling bad," she says.
 "There is no problem that you can’t make worse by judging yourself for it."

 That's solid advice: Giving into a bad mood and accepting how you feel might go a long way towards making you feel better in the long run.
 In fact, a study published in the Journal of Personality and Social Psychology last year found that wallowing, or as the authors put it, emotional acceptance, might really help get you out of an emotional rut.

 What's also helpful?
 Not comparing yourself to others."Don’t assume you know what everyone else is feeling," Dr McGinn says.
 "You cannot read their minds, so it is possible that 'everyone' is not feeling good.
 They may just be out doing things."